 How will your content be organized?

-Be strategic, and consider your existing content — pages often get added onto a site as it evolves, without considering overall organization and clarity.
+Be strategic and consider your existing content — pages often get added to a site as it evolves, without considering overall organization and clarity.
 Instead, take a content inventory of the pages you have and the way they are arranged to make the organization of content as easy to follow as possible.

 How will users navigate your content?